 - Costs may be higher.
 This isn’t the case across the board but I wanted to call it out.
 Some products seem to come at a premium and others are right in line with what you’d find at Sephora.
 For example, you might pay a little more for hand soap but your eye cream is right on par (or even cheaper if you’re a lover of La Mer).
 It’s a give and take but think about how many times you use hand soap in a day!

-Read your ingredients.
+Read your beauty product ingredients.

 Don’t freak out.
 Using a product with a toxic chemical one time won’t hurt you.
 Even using a tube of this product might not be enough to make an impact.
 It’s using these chemicals every day, twice a day, for decades that is really damaging.